lfreneda/TheChannelCakeFactory/README.md

 # TheChannelCakeFactory

-Its a little/tiny/simple way to create your proxy/channel from a service contract
+Its a little/tiny/simple factory which creates proxy client from a service contract :cake: